Manage pass-through authenticators

 Create pass-through authenticator definitions

-Pass-through authenticator definitions define the information sent to an external service through an HTTP connector.
-The external service uses the information configured in the pass-through connector to allow a user to use a pass-through authenticator for second-factor authentication.
-If the user provides the correct information as configured in the HTTP connector, the connector returns a response code to allow the user to access the protected external service.
+Pass-through authenticator definitions specify what information IDaaS sends to an external service through an HTTP connector.
+The external service checks that information when a user tries to complete second-factor authentication with a pass-through authenticator.
+If the user provides the expected information, the connector returns a success response code and IDaaS allows authentication.

 Manage pass-through authenticator policies